Linuxfabrik/lfops/roles/monitoring_plugins/README.md

 # Ansible Role linuxfabrik.lfops.monitoring_plugins

-This role deploys the [Linuxfabik Monitoring Plugins](https://github.com/Linuxfabrik/monitoring-plugins) to `/usr/lib64/nagios/plugins/`, allowing them to be easily executed by a monitoring system.
+This role deploys the [Linuxfabik Monitoring Plugins](https://github.com/Linuxfabrik/monitoring-plugins) in the source code variant from GitHub to `/usr/lib64/nagios/plugins/`, allowing them to be easily executed by a monitoring system.

 Runs on